 Literacy is a one-unit course of study, developed to meet a specific curriculum need.
 It is informed by the Australian Core Skills Framework (ACSF) Level 3.

 Literacy is integral to a person's ability to function effectively in society.
-Therefore, students will learn strategies to develop and monitor their own learning and identify and communicate subject matter in a range of texts and real-life frameworks.
+It involves the integration of speaking, listening and critical thinking with reading and writing.